Victorian Mining Warden

 - Hearings are usually informal, and participants do not need to be represented by a lawyer.

-- Participants may ask the Mining Warden for permission to be represented by a lawyer.
+- Participants may notify Mining Warden that they wish to be represented by a lawyer.

 - The Mining Warden may sometimes require evidence to be given under oath.